Overview for Patients

 ALTG members design investigator-led clinical trials to answer specific research questions about thoracic cancers which are cancers affecting the lung and chest area.
 The research conducted by the ALTG includes topics related to:

 - Drugs – both current and “experimental” (new medicines)

 - Cells and other biological products

 - Health service changes

 - Educational interventions

 A list of trials led or endorsed by the ALTG is available on the Clinical Trial List page.

 If you are looking for other types of information or support, Lung Foundation Australia has a number of valuable resources, such as:

 - Free, confidential telephone support groups for lung cancer patients at any stage of their illness.
-If you would like to connect with other people in a similar situation, Free Call 1800 654 301 and ask for Kerrie
+If you would like to connect with other people in a similar situation, please freecall 1800 654 301

-- A lung cancer support nurse, Claire Mulvihill, that the Lung Foundation Australia has appointed to provide one-to-one telephone support and information to patients, their families and carers.
-Claire is available on Tuesday, Wednesday and Thursday each week and can be contacted on Free Call 1800 654 301
+- A Lung Cancer Support Nurse, Lung Foundation Australia has appointed a Lung Cancer Support Nurse to provide one-to-one telephone support and information to patients, their families and carers.
+To organise an appointment, please call the freecall 1800 654 301.